 Long before the threat of severe weather, Louisiana residents should understand the interstate system and the routes they would take to safety if they needed to get out of harm’s way.
 At the same time, evacuating is not a decision to take lightly.

 Remember, a hurricane is unpredictable.
-Do not put your family in more jeopardy by fleeing your property without full information that it is time to do so.
+Don’t put your family in more jeopardy by fleeing your property without full information that it’s time to do so.
 Therefore, pay attention to announcements by Louisiana emergency officials or local agencies such as NOLA Ready.
 If they issue a voluntary evacuation order, forecasted conditions may become dangerous.
 Officials will generally encourage you to consider relocating to a safer location.
-A mandatory evacuation means that everyone must leave and the forecasted conditions will endanger lives and threaten the destruction of property.
+A mandatory evacuation means that everyone must leave, and the forecasted conditions will endanger lives and threaten property damage.

 If you must evacuate, have a hurricane evacuation bag ready to take with you.